1816

 The hand-wound mechanism includes components specific to traditional watchmaking, such as an instantaneous minute counter, a column wheel, and swan-neck regulating spring.

-The grade 5 titanium bracelet integrated into the case is the very first metallic bracelet developed by the Ateliers Louis Moinet.
+The grade 5 titanium bracelet integrated into the case is the very first metallic bracelet developed by Les Ateliers Louis Moinet.

 This truly contemporary bracelet exhibits a singular, unclassifiable design.
 It was conceived as a natural extension of the case.
 The progression of links articulates in a natural continuity, hugging the wrist while remaining perfectly balanced.
-Their dimension is emphasised by a satin and polished finish, creating a sculptural whole that is both fluid and ergonomic.
+Their dimension is underscored by satin and polished finishing, creating a sculptural whole that is both fluid and ergonomic.

 The whole ensemble forms a timeless haute-horlogerie timepiece.
 It is aimed at connoisseurs who want to wear a timepiece with strong evocative power.